ritza-co/leanpub-guide/03-book-cover-publish.md

 1. Create a Canva account
 2. Design the cover of your book
 3. Upload your cover to Leanpub
-4. Publish your ebook on Leanpub
+4. Publish your ebook on the Leanpub store

 ### Creating a Canva account